caseycrogers/implicit_navigator/README.md

 ## Limitations

+* Implicit navigator's page history is updated using the flutter build cycle so if a value changes repeatedly between builds, the page history will not include the intermediate values.
 * Implicit Navigator **does not** provide any out of the box tools for routing (eg parsing URLs pushed by the browser or handling deep links).
 This is intentional-routing is highly complex and, in my opinion, well outside of any reasonable separation of concerns for a navigator package.
 To handle routing, use the router of your choice to parse incoming